Garden AdviceHow to Prune Trees and Shrubs

 You may be wondering “Why the hell should I order plant seeds in December?”.
 Think of it as a fun winter gardening activity, minus the cold temperatures!
 You get to plan ahead how your garden will look and figure out what types of delicious fruit and veggies you want to grow.

-If you decide to stock up on seeds from catalogs, you get the chance to explore more interesting options that aren’t available in larger commercial garden shops.
+If you decide to stock up on seeds from catalogues, you get the chance to explore more interesting options that aren’t available in larger commercial garden shops.

 Every self-respecting gardener knows that he has to keep his tools in a proper state.
 So, get your secateurs sharpened, take the time to fasten loose spade handles, and wash those grass stains from your gardening gloves.
 Your tools always need to be properly sharpened, because it’s better for the health of your plants.
 For example, if you do a cut with blunt pruning scissors, you risk your trees to get a disease, which can result in decay.